kworkflow/kworkflow/.github/ISSUE_TEMPLATE/feature_request.md

 [Explain why do we want this feature]

-**Target user:**
+**Targeted users:**

-[Try to describe the user for this feature.
+[Try to describe who'd be using this feature.
 For example, if you think this will be helpful for maintainers, developers, newcomers, etc]

 **API draft:**

-[Describe your API idea here.
-Do not shy from details here, and please explain the parameters and the internal details]
+[Describe your conception of the ideal API for this feature.
+Do not shy away from details here, and please explain the parameters and internals as best as you can]